reinhart1010/nix/docs/en/windows/reg.md

 # reg

 Manage keys and their values in the Windows registry.
-Some subcommands such as `reg add` have their own usage documentation.
+Some subcommands such as `add` have their own usage documentation.
 More information: <https://learn.microsoft.com/windows-server/administration/windows-commands/reg>.

 - Execute a registry command: